johnjackoleary/cfi-commonplace-book/Filed/Induced Drag.md

+#todo :: Update this, should be that induced drag is from downwash of wingtip vortices, not deflection of relative wind

 # Key Takeaways
 - Induced drag exists whenever lift is created.
 It is the portion of lift which is directed backwards.
 - Induced drag increases rapidly at slower airspeeds.